pritchardn/windlass/helloWorldExample/Explanation.md

 - `Hello %s` - Bash script apps, Manual Drop Launching
 - `Hello world` - Directly writing to file, Manual Drop Launching.
 The simplest possible example
 - `Hello %s` - File -> Bash Script -> File, Manual Drop Launching

+## Resolved Issues/Comments/Questions
+- The reliance on kwargs makes use of the system unintuitive.
+Lots of looking up rather than exploiting IDE tools.
+  - This is why we would build an editor.
+This is probably the most pythonic way to achieve this.
+- I've been using the StreamingOutput -> Memory -> Streaming Input paradigm.
+Is there a shorter way than this?
+  - Yes, several